 A detailed discussion of NTCPs and compulsory payment indicators, including detailed information on these payments in OECD member countries, is available below:

 C. Corporate and capital income taxes

 There are also some additional data series covering years from 1981 to 1999 for tables II.1, II.2, II.3 and II.4, which were collected as part of a special project.
-These data have not been verified in recent years and so are not published formally.
-However, they can be made available to people who would wish to use them, and are aware of their possible limitations.
+These data have not been verified in recent years, but are made available to people who would wish to use them, and are aware of their possible limitations.

 D. Taxes on consumption

 The Consumption Tax Trends 2014 publication illustrates the evolution of consumption taxes as instruments for raising tax revenue.
 It identifies and documents the large number of differences that exist in respect of the consumption tax base, rates and implementation rules while highlighting the features underlying their development.
 It looks, in particular, at developments in the Value Added Tax/Goods and Services Tax (VAT/GST) area.
 It notably presents an updated estimate of the VAT Revenue Ratio (VRR) for OECD countries, providing an indicator of the loss of VAT revenue as a consequence of exemptions and reduced rates, fraud, evasion and tax planning.
 It also notes the emergence of the OECD International VAT/GST Guidelines as the international standard for the application of VAT to cross-border trade in services and intangibles.

 The publication Tax Administration 2015 - Comparative Information on OECD and Other Advanced and Emerging Economies is a unique and comprehensive survey of tax administration systems, practices and performance across 56 advanced and emerging economies (including all OECD, EU, and G20 members).
 It identifies some of the fundamental elements of national tax system administration and uses data, analyses and country examples to identify key trends, comparative levels of performance, recent and planned developments, and good practices.